carltongibson/neapolitan/docs/source/templates.rst

 You can override these templates by creating your own, either individually or as a whole.

-If you want to override a single template for your, you can run the ``mktemplate`` management command:
+If you want to override a single template for your model, you can run the ``mktemplate`` management command:

 .. code-block:: shell